drhaz/drhaz.github.io/_posts/2019-05-01-RoseHipSoup.md

 * The next step is a bit delicate as we are adding milk into a fairly acidic liquid.
 Prepare a mug with the milk & cream mixture; the mug should be about 1/3rd full.
 Slowly add about the equal amount of the soup stock to the mug and mix.
 Now slowly stir the milk/ soup mixture back into the pot.
 You should get a rose colored soup.

 * In a final step adjust the seasoning of the soup.
 Add some salt and sugar to your taste.
+Without enough sweetener, the soup does not taste well.

 * Finally, as the soup is done, prepare croutons in a pan.
-The key ingredients to good croutons are this:
+The key ingredients to good croutons are simple:
-  * Use plenty of butter!
+  * Plenty of butter!
-  * Use enough salt!
+  * Enough salt!
   * Brown the croutons enough to the point where they almost start to blacken.
-The soup is sweet and we need a strong counterpoint to that.
+The soup is sweet and we need a counterpoint to that.

 <p/>